brenthargrave/motion-config-vars/README.md

 ENV["HOST"] #=> lvh.me:3000
 ```

-If touching ENV makes you squirm, not to worry.
+If touching ENV makes you queasy, not to worry.
 Pre-existing values aren't
 overwritten and an alternative hash-like constant, RMENV, is configured as well.

 You might ask why not make "development", "production", etc. the top-level